 As another option, the local SD card storage is a nice alternative to cloud storage options!

 Nubo comes with 720p resolution video if you opt to use your cellular data for monitoring.
 That's a bit low though for modern cameras.
 Other features of the camera however include motion detection, live video feed, two-way talk, and night vision LEDs.

 CAMSCURA WIFI B-LINK SECURE CELLULAR CAMERA SYSTEM

 If you want to remotely monitor your properties without attracting thieves, then you could consider the Utility Box Hidden Camera.
-It comes B-Link Secure Cellular WIFI Camera so you can conveniently take a live video or record remotely for viewing later on.
+It comes with B-Link Secure Cellular WIFI Camera so you can conveniently watch live surveillance video or record remotely for viewing later on.
 The camera is cleverly designed in a utility box so others won’t notice that it’s actually a camera.

-The camera boasts a 60-day battery life and a 720p HD video quality, making it good enough if a high-resolution data doesn’t matter in your application.
-Price starts at $859.99 excluding the data subscription.
+The camera boasts a 60-day battery life with the rechargeable battery and 720p HD video quality, making it good enough to view videos if high-resolution data doesn’t matter in your application.
+Price starts at $859.99, without a data subscription.

 EYE TRAX RANGER FIXED WIRELESS CAMERA

 The Eye Trax Ranger Fixed Wireless Camera allows you to monitor your area through motion detection activated pictures.
 It has thermal detection capability that can reach up to a 40 ft distance and night vision features up to 150 ft.

 What makes it ideal also for outdoor installation is that it is designed to withstand any weather conditions without affecting the quality of the images through its weatherproof aluminum enclosure.